 3. How Should Everything Be Laid Out?

-Another important design consideration for the outdoor kitchen is how it’s laid out.
+Another important outdoor kitchen design consideration is how it’s laid out.
 Everything from traffic flow around the kitchen to where it’s placed in regard to the door to the home is considerations that should be taken into account.
-We typically design outdoor kitchens in close proximity to the door to the house.
+We typically build outdoor kitchens in close proximity to the door to the house.
 Not every day can be 75 degrees and sunshine.
 It does get cold or rainy and sometimes you do need to get inside quickly.

 There are so many layout considerations that come into play in order to make your outdoor kitchen as enjoyable as possible and yet oftentimes those “small details” tend to get forgotten in the design phase.
 At Rock Water Farm we think about everything from whether you can see your kids playing in the yard while you cook burgers to the fact that you won’t want to be placing your cooked meat next to the raw meat, so you’ll need ample space on either side of the grill to set up your cooking station.